Azure/bicep-registry-modules/modules/cost/subscription-scheduled-action/README.md

-# Cost Management scheduled action

-Creates a Cost Management scheduled action for a subscription to notify recipients when an anomaly is detected or on a recurring schedule.
+# Cost Management scheduled action for subscriptions

 ## Description

-Use this module within other Bicep templates to simplify creating and updating scheduled actions.
+Creates a Cost Management scheduled action for a subscription to notify recipients about current costs on a recurring schedule or when an anomaly is detected.

 ## Parameters